pmaji/data-science-toolkit/classification/logit/logistic_regression.md

     ##        'Positive' Class : 1
     ##

 Conclusion: it doesn't look like any of the interactions suggested by the dbsmote-training-set-estimated lasso logit added much value when re-integrated into the original logit.
-Perhaps other sampling methods could be tried.
+Perhaps other sampling methods could be tried, or different methods of variable-selection may prove more insightful.